Mandy Moore: 2010–2015: Tangled and further acting

-2016–present: This Is Us, awards recognition and Silver Landings
+2016–present: This Is Us, awards recognition, and albums Silver Landings and In Real Life

-Moore has been co-starring as Rebecca Pearson at ages ranging from mid-20s to late 60s and later 80 in the NBC family comedy-drama This Is Us since September 2016, where she received a Golden Globe Award nomination for her role.
+In September 2016, Moore began co-starring as Rebecca Pearson in the NBC family comedy-drama This Is Us, where she later received a Golden Globe Award nomination for her role.
 In July 2017, Moore announced her intentions to return to music in an interview with People.
 She said, "I want to return to music" and that "I don't have a record label, but I have a lot of music written.
 Next year, I've decided I'm putting it out there!"
 In July 2018, she also said on Jimmy Kimmel Live! that she might collaborate with her now husband, musician Taylor Goldsmith, Dawes' lead singer and guitarist, on her new music.
 In August 2018, Moore co-starred with Amandla Stenberg and Patrick Gibson in the dystopian science-fiction thriller The Darkest Minds.
 In November, she reprised her role as Rapunzel in the Disney CGI animated comedy Ralph Breaks the Internet with John C. Reilly, Sarah Silverman, Gal Gadot, Taraji P. Henson, Kristen Bell and Jane Lynch.
 The film grossed almost $500 million worldwide and received generally positive reviews from critics, who called it a "worthy successor" and praised the animation, humor, characters, plot and the vocal performances of Reilly and Silverman.
 The film received a Best Animated Feature nomination at the 76th Golden Globe Awards and 24th Critics' Choice Awards.